Meal times and entitlement

 - For residents who live in our catered accommodation across the Intercollegiate Halls of Residence, meals are included in the accommodation fees.

-- Self-Catered Residents can also register with the accommodation and hospitality team, to purchase a meal package for the whole academic year.
+- Self-Catered Residents (at Garden Halls, College Hall and International Hall only) can also register with the accommodation and hospitality team, to purchase a meal package for the whole academic year.
 Please email for more information.
 Meals can also be purchased on a daily basis online*.

 - If catered residents have family or friends to visit, meals can be taken with the resident by purchasing a meal ticket.
 Meals can be purchased on a daily basis online*.